amirkarimi/gcd/README.md

 - __-target__ Set docker host target
 - __-sweep-interval__ Set interval between sweep, this parameter only measures in second
 - __-remove-images__ Set enable to remove images that isn't any container dependencies
-- __-remove-healthy-container__ Set enable to remove healthy container
+- __-remove-healthy-containers-exited__ Set enable to remove containers exited with code 0

 ## Docker